dobbbo/FlaskAPI/README.md

 - GitHub

 ## 8. Describe your projects models in terms of the relationships they have with each other.
+Firstly, the user model is what will contain each individual users unique information, such as their user_id, email address and password.
+This user information is first registered in our database upon registration, where the user will initially register their email address and password.
+Following registration, their details will be stored under the user model, where they can login in future sessions.
+There is also a slight variation of the user model, this being an admin.
+An admin is simply a user (staff member) that will have more permissions than a standard user, this permission is also declared during registration as a boolean.
+Our next model is the Recipe model, which the user can read and interact with.
+Once a user has registered, they have now been granted permission to create their own recipe and post it, where it will be stored in our database.
+The recipe model simply contains a unique id, name and description.
+If a user wishes to read other recipes within the database, they can do so by getting a full list of all recipes that have been posted.
+Once a user sees a recipe they would like to read further about, they can select a specific recipe via it's unique id.
+If a user deems that a recipe needs to be updated or edited, they can also do so.
+And finally, if a user wishes to delete a specific recipe, they can also do so by specifying this recipes unique id.

 ## 9. Discuss the database relations to be implemented in your application.
+The most fundamental database relation that will occur in this application will be between the user and the recipes.
+Once a user has registered, they can now login and interact with the recipes stored within our database.

 ## 10. Describe the way tasks are allocated and tracked in your project.
 Screenshot of Trello board at beginning of project: